-Immigration has been one of my favorite topics since early 1990s.
-Infact, I was the one who reserved ‘immigration.com‘ domainname and insisted on my friend Rajiv S Khanna to use it!
+Immigration has been one of my favourite topics since the early 1990s.
+In fact, I was the one who reserved ‘immigration.com‘ domain name and insisted on my friend Rajiv S Khanna to use it!

 The recent events in Mumbai were shameful.
 Attacking poor immigrants is a sign of desperateness.
 After an innocent HAL employee was killed.
 Raj Thackeray got away by a mere apology.
-Shiva Sena chief regretted the death of a “Maharashtrian”, instead he should have condemned the death of an “innocent” man.
-How is a tax paying decent person responsible for the so called injustice in Maharashtra?
+Shiv Sena chief regretted the death of a “Maharashtrian”, instead, he should have condemned the death of an “innocent” man.
+How is a tax paying decent person responsible for the so-called injustice in Maharashtra?

 Bangalore too attracts people from all regions of India.
-Not just for IT (hey, is there a slowdown?) but also in other areas.
+Not just for IT but also in other areas.
 Few bad elements have tried to disturb the peace in Bangalore but luckily it hasn’t worked.
 Nobody really has the time to lend their ears for nonsense.
 So why does Bangalore have people from other parts of India?
 Simple – we too want the best quality but the best (uh, rather cheapest) cost.
 In Bangalore,

 - Most construction workers are from Tamil Nadu, at best from North Karnataka (Dharwad, Hubli).
 You rarely find construction workers from Bangalore, Mysore area.
 Why is that?
 I guess the best workers come from North Karnataka and Tamil Nadu.
 This shouldn’t be seen in an offensive way at all.

 - Carpenters – the best come from Rajasthan.
 I have seen the work of local carpenters and Rajasthani carpenters.
 I must admit Rajasthani carpenters win hands down.